sun022/competitive_programming/README.md

 # competitive_programming

+Unfortunately the only clue to the problem being solved is the folder name.

-Most of these folders are codeforces problems, if it begins with PE then it is my solution (or attempt at solution) for a project euler problem.
+Most of these are codeforces problems.
+PE123 etc are project euler problems.